ramravi2403/ramravi2403.github.io/index.md

 On the applied side, I’ve built end-to-end ML systems including LLM-based RAG workflows for resume analysis and a computer-vision + NLP pipeline using YOLOv8 and Google Gemini for semantic search.
 I’ve also published two papers at IEEE DSAA 2022 on real estate price prediction using multimodal datasets.

 My interests span machine learning, deep learning, and reinforcement learning.
 I’m currently based in the Bay Area, focusing on research while exploring industry opportunities as a research engineer or machine learning engineer.
-Outside of work, I enjoy a good trivia night, hiking, and—when I’m in Southeast Asia - scuba diving (PADI Advanced Open Water certified).
+Outside of work, I enjoy a good trivia night, hiking, and scuba diving (PADI Advanced Open Water).